coleygroup/sparrow/README.md

 1. Performs a tree search to identify synthetic routes for a set of provided candidate molecules using ASKCOS
 2. Combines synthetic routes for all molecules into one synthesis network (defined as a **RouteGraph** object).
 3. Calculates confidence scores for all reactions in the network using the ASKCOS forward predictor.
 These scores indicate the confidence of the model in the success of the reaction and serve as a proxy to estimate the likelihood that the reaction will succeed.
-4. Defines optimization problem variables using PuLP
+4. Defines optimization problem variables using PuLP or Gurobi
 5. Sets relevant constraints on the optimization variables and sets the objective function.
 6. Solves optimization problem.
 7. Outputs the resulting selected routes and target molecules.